tmbdev/clstm/README.md

 The `clstm` library operates on the Sequence type as its fundamental data type, representing variable length sequences of fixed length vectors.
-Internally, this is represented as an STL vector of Eigen dynamic vectors.
+Internally, this is represented as an STL vector of Eigen dynamic vectors

     typedef stl::vector<Eigen::VectorXf> Sequence;

+NB: This will be changed to an Eigen::Tensor

 Networks are built from objects implementing the `INetwork` interface.
 The `INetwork` interface contains: